Frequently asked question

-The only similarity among the Bearded Oysters is their love of fun and parading including getting attention, crafting, costuming, revelling and spreading smiles with their many creative talents.
+The similarities among the Bearded Oysters are their love of fun and parading including getting attention, crafting, costuming, revelling and spreading smiles with their many creative talents.
 Women of all ages, backgrounds and paths have found friendship, personal growth and a schuck-load of fun while marching with us.
-We have members from ages 21-69 years old and believe this diversity is what makes us the best krewe for all ages.
+We have members from ages 21-70+ years old and believe this diversity is what makes us the best krewe for all ages.
 Women of all sizes are included in our troupe.

 What do we do during a parade?

 Parades offer an opportunity for you to share your talents with an enthusiastic audience.
 The parade route is an excellent place to dance, hula hoop, ribbon twirl, juggle, blow bubbles or hand out throws.
 Smile, wave and pose for photographs with the crowd.
 Enjoy laughing, dancing and strutting with old and new friends.
 Experiment with performance arts such as burlesque, improvisation, puppetry, street theatre, comedy and dance.

 What shouldn’t we be doing in the parades?

 Disengaging from the audience.
 Parading is about sharing love and fun with others in the audience.
 That means be emotionally and performatively available to the crowd at all times.
 Smile at the audience, not into your FaceTime or selfie stick.
 You are the show and that is the most fun you can imagine.